naturalis/FormicID/README.md

 #### Step 2.3 - Format the species information

-With `batch_json_to_csv()` function uncommented will create a csv file with the relevant information for downloading and naming images correctly to the output folder.
-Set the following settings in `batch_json_to_csv`):
+Uncomment the `batch_json_to_csv()` function.
+This will create a csv file with the relevant information for downloading and naming images correctly to the output folder.
+Set the following arguments in `batch_json_to_csv`):

 -   `input_dir`: input directory
 -   `output_dir`: output directory